She said, "Don't make others suffer for your personal hatred."

-is the twelfth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
+"She said, 'Don't make others suffer for your personal hatred.'", also known by the Japanese title is the twelfth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by animation studio Gainax.
 The episode was first broadcast on TV Tokyo on December 20, 1995.
-It was written by Hideaki Anno and Akio Satsukwa and directed by Hiroyuki Ishido.
+It was written by Hideaki Anno and Akio Satsukawa and directed by Hiroyuki Ishido.
 The series is set fifteen years after a worldwide cataclysm known as Second Impact and is mostly set in the futuristic city of Tokyo-3.
-The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the special military organization Nerv to pilot a bio-mechanical mecha named Evangelion into combat with beings called Angels.
+The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the special military organization Nerv to pilot a biomechanical mecha named Evangelion into combat with beings called Angels.
 During the episode, Nerv's Major Misato Katsuragi recalls her past as a survivor of the Second Impact, while a new, large-sized Angel called Sahaquiel threatens to destroy the entire Nerv headquarters.

 At the beginning of the production, the main enemy was supposed to be an Angel called Turel.
 The episode, part of the series' action arc, blends comedy and action together and is markedly positive in its portrayal of the characters' relationships, particularly those between protagonist Shinji and Misato, and Shinji and his father Gendo.
-"She said, 'Don't make others suffer for your personal hatred'" echoes Hideaki Anno's typical themes, presenting through the character of Misato an optimistic view of human endeavour at the expense of fatalism and determinism.
+"She said, 'Don't make others suffer for your personal hatred echoes Hideaki Anno's typical themes, presenting through the character of Misato an optimistic view of human endeavour at the expense of fatalism and determinism.
 The installment also features several religious references, including the Christian concept of original sin and the biblical story of Sodom and Gomorrah.

-"She said, 'Don't make others suffer for your personal hatred'" drew a 7.4% audience share on Japanese television.
+"She said, 'Don't make others suffer for your personal hatred drew a 7.4% audience share on Japanese television.
 It received a generally positive reception.
-Some reviewers criticised the banality of the plot and the brevity of the battle against Sahaquiel, while other critics praised the action, the optimism and the focus on the personal interrelationships between the main characters.
+Some reviewers criticised the banality of the plot and the brevity of the battle against Sahaquiel, while other critics praised the action, the optimism, and the focus on the personal interrelationships between the main characters.